Health-focused Management

 Health Management

-We promote good health management among employees via activities such as medical examinations and health guidance carried out by industrial physicians, nurses and other healthcare professionals.
+We promote good health management among employees via activities such as medical examinations and health guidance carried out by occupational physicians, nurses and other healthcare professionals.

-Comprehensive medical check-ups for employees (combining regular medical examinations with special medical check-ups and cancer screening) have been conducted for more than 10 years, with a coverage in fiscal 2021 of nearly 100% for regular medical check-ups, nearly 100% for lung cancer screening, 82% for colon cancer, 58% for gastric cancer, 73% for abdominal ultrasound scans, 91% for prostate cancer screening, 70% for breast cancer, and 61% for uterine cervical cancer screening.
+Since 2008, we have been conducting comprehensive medical check-ups for employees (combining regular medical examinations with special medical check-ups and cancer screening), with a coverage in fiscal 2022 of nearly 100% for regular medical check-ups, nearly 100% for lung cancer screening, approx. 80% for colon cancer, approx. 60% for gastric cancer, approx. 70% for abdominal ultrasound scans, approx. 90% for prostate cancer screening, approx. 70% for breast cancer, and approx. 60% for uterine cervical cancer screening.

 The results are managed by the Health Management Department, which is responsible for explaining the need for more detailed examinations to employees who require them and encouraging employees to undergo further examinations by medical specialists.
 The results of specialized examinations are reported either by the employee in question or in the form of a letter received in response to the letter of recommendation.
-In fiscal 2021, approx. 73% of cancers were identified through these examinations, of which 65% were found to be curable.
+In fiscal 2022, 69% of cancers were identified through these examinations, and about half of all cancers detected were found to be curable.

-Additionally, gastric cancer risk screenings were given to those who wish to be tested to encourage employees to take initiative for their own health management and to foster greater health awareness.
-However, starting this fiscal year, we have changed the testing method and time and have decided to conduct stool antigen testing for helicobacter pylori bacteria early for new employees.
-Prompted by gastric cancer risk screenings employees underwent in the past, a growing number have wanted to rid themselves of helicobacter pylori bacteria or have undergone gastroendoscopies for gastric cancer screening.
+In addition, to encourage employees to voluntarily manage their health and raise health awareness, stool antigen tests for helicobacter pylori bacteria are conducted for those who wish to undergo the test early in their employment.
+Prompted by previous gastric cancer risk screenings, a growing number of employees have rid themselves of helicobacter pylori bacteria or have undergone gastroendoscopies for gastric cancer screening and more.
 Employees who have undergone gastric cancer risk screenings, etc., and are aware of their own risks are screened as often as they want (once a year is the most frequent) by their chosen method (endoscopy or barium swallow test).

 Rates of lifestyle-related diseases and ratio of smokers

 The ratio of smokers has decreased by more than 10% compared to 10 years ago and is gradually decreasing.
 The Health Management Department will continue to lead the Company in providing support to employees who want to quit smoking, while providing smoking rooms to curb exposure to secondhand smoke.
-From fiscal 2021, each business site has begun taking action to ban smoking on Company premises during work hours by fiscal 2025 to protect the health of our employees.
+Each business site has begun taking action to ban smoking on Company premises or during work hours by fiscal 2025 to protect the health of our employees.

-We opened a personal portal site (MCI Health Navi) this fiscal year to provide each employee with their own medical examination results, notification, etc. MCI Health Navi allows each individual to view medical examination results and check information based on his/her medical examination results and work history, graphs to confirm changes based on past test data, recommendation to take medical examination, notification regarding healthcare guidance, etc. The portal site provides information in a way that allows each individual to easily manage his/her own health information and obtain the right health information.
-Going forward, we will support each employee in fostering health awareness by using the MCI Health Navi, in addition to divisions' sites.
+In addition, starting in fiscal 2021, we opened a personal portal site (MCI Health Navi) to provide each employee with their own medical examination results, notification, etc. MCI Health Navi allows each individual to view medical examination results and check information based on their medical examination results and work history, graphs to confirm changes based on past test data, recommendations to take medical examinations, and notifications regarding healthcare guidance, etc. In fiscal 2022, some functions were modified to allow individuals to manage their own health information and to make it easier for them to view their own health information.
+We will continue to support the program to foster health awareness and improve health literacy among employees.

 Lifestyle-related Disease Rates (Mitsui Chemicals, Inc. Registered Male Employees)